mikaelvesavuori/catalogist/README.md

 ## Validation and sanitization

-There are several levels at which any input data is sanitized and validated.

-1. **API Gateway validator**: AWS API Gateway is set up to only allow payloads that correspond to the JSON Schema-based validator.
-See `api/create.validator.json`.
-2. **Code-level validation**: Input data is processed when `catalogist` attempts to form input data into a Manifest "value object".
+Input data is processed when `catalogist` attempts to form input data into a Manifest "value object".
 During that step we coerce the input into a new object (stringify, then parse as a new object), drop unknown keys, check the size of the remaining object, and also check for missing information.
 See `src/domain/valueObjects/Manifest.ts`.

 Because there is a bit of customization allowed, `catalogist` will only drop unknown keys from the root object and from within the `spec` object.